trinadas0/book-tracker/README.md

 ## Introduction

 This project is a simple Book Tracker application built with PHP and MySQL.
 The app allows users to track books they are currently reading, have read, or want to read.
+You can view the finished project at: https://booktracker.das24.myweb.cs.uwindsor.ca/

 ## Prerequisites